ammonhaggerty/my-digital-twin/README.md

 These challenges underscored the complexities inherent in creating an authentic and reliable digital twin.
 While the technology holds immense promise, it's clear that ongoing adjustments and thoughtful strategies are necessary to address issues like hallucinations, user guidance, and system limitations.
 By actively confronting these obstacles, I'm working to enhance the digital twin's performance, aiming for a more trustworthy and engaging user experience.

 ---
-## ⏭️ Next Steps
+## ⏭️ Next steps

 Now that my twin is a-live, I'm committed to nurturing it with expanded knowledge, bug fixes, UX improvements, and other enhancements.
 It's now a living experiment that can help me more actively learn where the boundaries are.

 I invite you to create your own twin and share your learnings.
+I've made my training corpus open to clone and analyze for your own creation.
+My guess is my organization will be somewhat unique, but my hope is that others will benefit from the thinking behind the approach.
 I'll be curious to hear what value and challenges you discover.

-If you'd like to track the follow this journey, along with other insights related to AI, creativity, community, ethics, spirituality, counter-culture, and music, I invite you to subscribe to my Substack — The Long Tale. https://ammon.substack.com/
+If you'd like to hear more about my insights related to AI, creativity, community, ethics, spirituality, counter-culture, and music, I invite you to subscribe to my Substack — The Long Tale. https://ammon.substack.com/